PensionMath

 American Airlines terminated its pension plans during its 2011-2013 bankruptcy.
 The PBGC took over.
 Pilots were cut most severely.
 Here is what PBGC pays in 2026, what the guarantee limits mean, and why there is no lump sum option.

-American Airlines' pension story is a straightforward case of bankruptcy math meeting federal insurance limits.
+American Airlines' pension story is a direct case of bankruptcy math meeting federal insurance limits.
 The airline went into Chapter 11 in November 2011 and emerged in December 2013 as part of the merger with US Airways.
 Along the way, defined benefit pension plans covering pilots, flight attendants, ground workers, and mechanics were terminated and transferred to the PBGC.
 This is what happened and what participants actually receive.

 The bankruptcy and plan terminations